bbidulock/icewm/README.md

 **_Quick Start_**
 ---

 This is the icewm-1.3.8 package, released under LGPL license 2013-10-10.
-This release as well as future versions here, can all be obtained from the Github repository using a command such as:
+This release as well as future versions here, can all be obtained from the GitHub repository using a command such as:

     git clone http://github.com/bbidulock/icewm.git